HiraAli01/ASOS-dataset-for-machine-learning/README.md

 # ASOS-dataset-for-machine-learning
-ASOS fashion dataset (~30,000 products) with attributes like name, brand, price, category, color, and gender.
-Designed for data analysis and machine learning tasks such as EDA, price prediction, and product classification.
+This dataset contains approximately 30,000 fashion products collected from ASOS, including detailed attributes such as product name, brand, price, category, color, and gender.
+The dataset is designed to support data analysis and machine learning tasks, making it ideal for beginners and intermediate learners in data science.

 ## 📂 Dataset

 Download dataset from Google Drive:
 👉 https://docs.google.com/spreadsheets/d/1USHbCmW5HqWmiFfLTYt_ekPOGetJ-Pa_QnGjGvAgpXI/edit?usp=sharing

-## 📊 Details
+## 📊 Dataset Purpose

-- Total Products: ~30,000
-- Attributes: name, brand, price, category, color, gender
+This dataset is useful for:

+Exploratory Data Analysis (EDA)
+Price prediction models
+Product classification tasks
+Trend and category analysis in fashion data
+Building a strong foundation in data analytics

+ ## Dataset Features
+Product Name
+Brand
+Price
+Category
+Color
+Gender